ngugimuchangi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 9. Function that prints numbers
 10. Fix code to print 98
 11. Function that adds up number in character strings
+12. Function that prints buffer on n bytes